 Words In Action features professional training for a writing or writing-adjacent career, with a focus on the intersections of art-making, activism, and community-building.
 The theme for our third annual festival is Eco-Art & Digital Storytelling.

 Participants in this year’s Words In Action festival will receive instruction in ecoperformance, digital storytelling, community arts praxis, and intercultural dialogue.
 Each workshop features hands-on instruction in designing, producing, and publishing short digital stories that raise awareness about ecological issues.
-Along the way, they’ll learn the nuts and bolts of creating video for social media platforms.
+Along the way, you’ll learn the nuts and bolts of creating video for social media platforms.
 Participants will leave with skills they can use to create audiences for their art, convey their message to their target demographic, engage in artistic community, and, hopefully, pay the bills!

 This conference is free and open to the public but space is limited; to register, please email Conference Organizer Dr. Emily Carr at email@example.com with your preferred workshops for Feb 11 & 12.
 If you prefer to attend one-day only, please include that information as well.